Guy Brett

 Guy Anthony Baliol Brett (1942–2021) was an English art critic, writer and curator.
 He was noted for a personal vision, particularly of cultural production of an experimental character.
 He is known for the promotion of Latin American artists, and for drawing attention to kinetic art during the 1960s in Europe and Latin America.

 Life

-He was the son of Lionel Brett, 4th Viscount Esher and his wife Helena Christian Pike, a painter.
+Born in Richmond, Yorkshire, he was the son of Lionel Brett, 4th Viscount Esher and his wife Helena Christian Pike, a painter.
 He was educated at Eton College.